GoogleCloudPlatform/bank-of-anthos/extras/cloudsql-multicluster/README.md

 1. Create a global static IP, `mci-ip`.

 ```
-gcloud compute addresses create mci-ip --global
+gcloud compute addresses create mci-ip2 --global
 ```

-1. Get the IP value of `mci-ip` and copy to the clipboard.
+2. Get the IP value of `mci-ip` and copy to the clipboard.

 ```
-gcloud compute addresses describe mci-ip --global
+gcloud compute addresses describe mci-ip2 --global
 ```

-2. Create a self-signed SSL certificate. **At the openssl prompt, list your mci-ip value as the CN (Common Name).**
+3. Create a self-signed SSL certificate. **At the openssl prompt, list your mci-ip value as the CN (Common Name).**

 ```
 openssl genrsa -out private-key.pem 2048